 About 2500 people across Alberta will take part in this study.

 WHAT IS INVOLVED IN THE ACE STUDY?

 If you agree to take part in this study, you will undergo screening and fitness testing and will be referred to a suitable exercise program.
-The exercise program will take place at selected sites across Alberta, two times per week for a 12-week period.
-The exercise program will be tailored to your fitness level and designed to address your personal fitness or lifestyle goals.
+The exercise program will take place at selected sites across Alberta or virtually, two times per week for a 12-week period.

-All participants will have measurements taken at the start of the study, at 12-weeks, 24 weeks and at one year to see the effect of exercise on their physical activity levels and quality of life.
-Participants taking part in the study will have the option to receive a follow-up questionnaire after completing the exercise program each year for up to 5 years (remaining length of the study).
+All participants will have measurements taken at the beginning and end of the 12-week study period to see the effect of exercise on their physical activity levels and quality of life.

 WHAT ARE THE BENEFITS OF PARTICIPATING IN ACE?

 Possible benefits from taking part in the program include better energy, improved strength and physical fitness and better overall health and wellness.

 WHAT ARE THE POTENTIAL SIDE EFFECTS FROM PARTICIPATING IN ACE?

 You may experience side effects from participating in this study.
 The main side effect from exercise testing and training is secondary muscle soreness.
 You may notice that your muscles are sore for a couple of days after the testing session and during the first week or so of the exercise program.
 We expect that these symptoms will get better as you get used to the exercise.

 Your sessions will be supervised and your program designed to minimize this risk by slowly increasing the amount and intensity of your exercise over time.
 Your exercises will be modified as needed if you experience any excessive muscle soreness or fatigue from your exercise sessions.